mfagri/Webserv/README.md

 	GET Request - Used when a client is asking a server for some data.
 	POST Request - Used when a client wants to send data to a server.
 	Ps: if data has been requested , the server will respond by sending the data to the client.
+### Request header

+Those are just some examples of the HTTP header parameters that you can use.
+Here’s what each line in that header means:

+	Host: This is the IP or URL of the server that you’re making the request to.
+	User-agent: This parameter contains information about the client and its Operating System (OS).
+Typically, this outlines the browser that 	  you’re using and its version.
+	Accept-language: This line tells the server what language the client prefers, in case there are multiple versions of the file that you’re 	  requesting.
+	Accept-encoding: This line indicates the type of encoding or compression that the client can process.
+	Connection: This parameter tells the server whether to keep the connection alive or set a timeout for it.
+If the connecti

+### Exemple:

+	Host: website.com

+	User-Agent: Chrome/5.0 (Windows 10)

+	Accept-Language: en-US

+	Accept-Encoding: gzip, deflate

+	Connection: keep-alive</code.

 ## HTTP response